What To Do When You Didn’t Sleep All Night

 According to our experts, the sun can be a powerful ally when you need to get through your day after a bad night’s sleep.

-Certified Sleep Science Coach and CEO/Co-Owner of Nolah Technologies, Stephen Light, says getting out into natural sunlight as soon as possible is crucial.
+Certified sleep science coach Stephen Light says getting out into natural sunlight as soon as possible is crucial.
 “Light is the number one zeitgeber (environmental cue) that affects your circadian rhythm.
 Soaking in some sun early in the morning can help wake you up, feel alert, and even boost your mood.
 It also helps regulate your internal clock, so you’ll feel tired and fall asleep easier at the end of the day.”

 Dr. Rosmy Barrios also suggests taking a stroll outside and soaking up some sun.
 “Not getting enough sleep might make you feel tired, but taking a quick walk will set your body in motion and make it active,” says Barrios.
 “Plus, when you’re in bright light, it suppresses the secretion of melatonin in your brain and creates more wakefulness.
 Moreover, exposure to light tricks your brain into thinking that it’s supposed to stay awake, further preventing you from feeling sleepy.”